 - Clean your lens.

 You can also submit an animated video.
-There are lots of free animation software packages online, or you could use stop-motion techniques to animate modelling clay, toys, puppets or drawings.
+There are lots of free animation software packages online (click here for our step by step guide to using Wick Editor) and for your smartphone.
+You could use stop-motion techniques to animate modelling clay, toys, puppets or drawings.
 If you are using stop-motion, a tripod is really useful to keep your camera steady.

 Getting the sound right can be one of the most challenging parts of film-making.

 Sound quality is crucial to good video, and viewers are more likely to forgive poor image quality over audio quality.
 Sound quality can often be poor if you are filming outdoors, particularly on windy days, and can negatively impact otherwise excellent video footage.
-If you think the sound quality is poor or inaudible, consider recording a separate voiceover indoors using your video camera or phone voice recorder and adding it to the video afterwards.
+After recording, if you think the sound quality is poor, consider recording a separate voiceover indoors using your video camera or phone voice recorder and adding it to the video afterwards – or add subtitles.
+Speak loudly and clearly, so all of your science knowledge can be heard!

-Pro Tip: use an external microphone like the one on many earphones, inside your clothing for better sound outdoors
+Pro Tip: many wired earphones come with a microphone attached and can be used inside your clothing for better sound outdoors

 Videos can be made in English, Irish or even using Sign Language, although you may wish to consider including English subtitles during editing (or when uploading to YouTube) to appeal to a wider audience, particularly internationally.

-If you are using a tablet or smartphone, you can simply use its own video editing software or download an app to join your clips together, add images, subtitles, music, sound effects, a voiceover or even credits.
+If you are using a tablet or smartphone, you can simply use its own video editing software or download an app to join your clips together, add images, subtitles, music, sound effects, a voiceover or even credits (click here for our step by step guide to using Kinemaster).
 If you use a camcorder or digital camera, you will probably need to upload your video to a computer, which will come with its own editing software or you can search online for a free software package to use.

 Make sure everything in the video has been created by you!